visgl/deck.gl-community/docs/modules/editor-layers/api-reference/editable-geojson-layer.md

 The `mode` property defines the mode used to handle user interaction events (e.g. pointer events) in order to accomplish edits.
 This can either be a constructor for an `EditMode` or an instance of `EditMode`.

 There are a extensive number of modes that come out-of-the-box with nebula.gl.
-See [modes overview](../modes/overview.md).

 #### `modeConfig` (Object, optional)